 Train ticket types and discounts in the UK

 Fare conditions vary, with the cheapest tickets offering the least flexibility while more expensive tickets are usually a bit more flexible.
 You should always check the fare conditions associated with your tickets before buying, and if necessary read more general information about Ticket Types: Fares & Flexibility.

-Please note that train tickets in Northern Ireland and the Republic of Ireland are currently not available on Loco2.
+Please note that train tickets within Northern Ireland and the Republic of Ireland are currently not available on Loco2.
 However, trains to Belfast and Dublin (and some stations beyond the capitals) are available as part the SailRail offer from National Rail.

 |Advance||Non-flexible Advance fares are the cheapest train tickets in the UK.
 One-way tickets offer discounts of up to 80% compared to buying tickets on the day.
 Available up to 6pm or midnight the day before travel, depending on operator and availability.
 Note that sometimes UK train-operating companies provide further discounts on Advance tickets sold via their own website.
 This means that it can occasionally be possible to find cheaper tickets for UK trains when booking directly with the train-operating company.||Up to 80% discount on walk-up fares.|

 |Off-Peak Single||Discounted tickets for travel at less popular times, bound to a specific date but not a particular train.
 Time restrictions vary by route and destination.
 Available in advance and on the day of travel.||Variable depending on route operator|

 |Off-Peak Open Return||Off-Peak Open Return tickets are usually only slightly more expensive (sometimes as little as £1) than Off-Peak Single tickets so it's probably worth buying a return ticket even if you might not use the return portion.
 They offer a discount on Anytime tickets, for travel at less popular times.
 Available in advance and on the day of travel.||Variable depending on route operator|